 The professional fishing industry is highly engaged in fisheries science.
 Fishermen provide essential data every time they go to sea; recording their catch, how much time they spend at sea, where they fish, and the type/amount of gear used.
 These data are used to monitor the status of fish stocks and are used as indicators for marine ecosystem health.
 Fishers are also engaged as partners and provide essential information and data for Fisheries Research and Development Corporation (FRDC) projects.
 These projects are on a range of topics, including: improving understanding of the biology of species and interactions within marine ecosystems, improving ecological management and sustainability of fisheries, disease in marine species, habitat regeneration, new technologies, bycatch reduction strategies, and the impacts of climate change.
 Check out our recent and current projects below.

-IV encourages researchers and organisations to engage with the Victorian fishing industry to collaborate on research and practical projects.
+S SIV encourages researchers and organisations to engage with the Victorian fishing industry to collaborate on research and practical projects.
 The most recent projects SIV has been collaborating on, and support are: 'Valuing Victoria's Wild-catch fisheries and aquaculture industries' (FRDC 2017-092).
 To address a significant gap in knowledge, the project is designed to identify and measure the economic and social contributions that flow from Victoria’s professional fisheries (wild-catch and aquaculture) into regional and metropolitan communities.
-In the absence of such data, local professional fisheries have been unable to demonstrate the range and value of fisheries benefits to society’s wellbeing, and thus gain visibility and support from the Victorian public, governments and other stakeholders and decision-makers.
+In the absence of such data, local professional fisheries have been unable to demonstrate the range and value of fisheries benefits to society’s well being, and thus gain visibility and support from the Victorian public, governments and other stakeholders and decision-makers.
 It has also meant there has been no information about the likely impacts of fisheries policy and management decisions on Victorian communities, or of potential opportunities for improving sustainable growth in fisheries.

 ‘Catch the Drift: Leadership and development training for the next generation in the commercial and aquaculture industry’ (FRDC 2016-401).
 Catch the Drift is a new project focusing on the people in the Victorian seafood industry- building capacity, leadership skills and knowledge, ensuring future leaders of industry leaders are equipped, whether that be at the local, regional, state or national level.
 SIV are co-investigators on the project with Rural Training Initiatives.